 Ok Procedure Polarity of the electrolytic capacitor.
-The negative lead is usually identified with a white stripe and a big minus sign on it.
+The negative lead is usually shorter than the positive one and is identified with a white stripe and a big minus sign.
 The positive lead is identified on the PC board.
 Polarity of the four tantalum capacitors.
-The positive lead is usually identified with a red line and plus signs.
+The positive lead is usually identified with a red line and plus signs, and is longer than the negative lead.
 Polarity of diode D1.
 The band on the diode should align with the extra stripe on the PC board silkscreen.
 The orientation of the integrated circuits with pin 1 correctly oriented to the dot, notch or bevel outline on the PC board.